fredbi/go-experiments/go-openapi/README.md

 Real-world issues we faced with this are intimately bound to the design choices of the go language regarding data structures vs json.

-Main issues in a nutshell:
+The central issues in a nutshell:

 * handling `null` JSON values
 * checking for json schema `required`